2006: The Advent of the Analog Man in a Digital World

-After casually observing David’s futile attempt to decipher the mysteries of the television remote control, pushing button after button in unsuccessful attempts to change channels and adjust the sound on Miss Mary’s complex, multiplex mega-system, Uncle Bubbel was heard to mutter under his breath as he got up from his comfy chair, shaking his head as he left the room, “Day-vit, you really jes’ a analog man in a digital worl’, ain’tcha.”
+After casually observing my futile attempt to decipher the mysteries of the television remote control, pushing button after button in unsuccessful attempts to change channels and adjust the sound on Miss Mary’s complex, multiplex mega-system, Uncle Bubbel was heard to mutter under his breath as he got up from his comfy chair, shaking his head as he left the room to grab himself another Carib, “Day-vit, you really jes’ a analog man in a digital worl’, ain’tcha.”

-Do you recall the Luddites - those 19th century British Isle cottage-industry wool weavers, who, when threatened by the advent of the Industrial Revolution and steam-powered looms, rioted, breaking into the newly constructed factories, violently smashing the demon looms in their futile hope of stopping progress dead in its tracks, thus ensuring that their old way of life would continue unsullied for generations?
+Do you recall the Luddites - those 19th century British Isle cottage-industry wool weavers, who, when threatened by the advent of the Industrial Revolution and steam-powered looms, rioted, breaking into the newly constructed factories, violently smashing the demon looms in the futile hope of stopping progress dead in its tracks, thus ensuring that their old ways of life would continue unsullied for generations?

 They failed.
 Miserably.
 And progress has been marching steadily onward ever since - "same as it ever was!"

 I’m not a Luddite, but will accept that I am somewhat ‘old school’ at best and a curmudgeon at worst.
 However, Uncle Bubbel’s less than candid observations - though generally pointless and porous as a sieve - may hold a modicum of truth in this particular instance.
 I prefer the slower, more evolutionary pace of a more natural, analog world over the frenetic pace of the mostly sense-less, virtual world.
 To paraphrase writer Michael Ventura, “Sure, you can take a pretty good virtual tour of, say, Rome on your computer.
 But can you hear the traffic, taste the food, have a pigeon shit on your head?”